-Companies have the option of applying for a remediation certificate after managing contamination on their sites.
-This certificate provides assurance to site owners, managers, and stakeholders that the contamination has been removed to our satisfaction.
-Unlike reclamation certificates, applying for a remediation certificate is not required.
+Companies have the option of applying for a remediation certificate after cleaning up contamination on their sites.
+The certificate provides assurance to site owners, managers, and stakeholders that the contamination has been removed to our satisfaction.
+Unlike reclamation certificates, applying for a remediation certificate is voluntary.

 Remediation Certificate Requirements

-To be eligible for a remediation certificate, contaminated areas from upstream oil and gas activities must have been remediated in accordance with Alberta Tier 1 or Tier 2 Soil and Groundwater Remediation Guidelines set out by Alberta Environment and Parks (AEP).
+To be eligible for a remediation certificate, contaminated areas from upstream oil and gas activities must have been remediated according to Alberta Tier 1 or Tier 2 Soil and Groundwater Remediation Guidelines set out by Alberta Environment and Parks (AEP).

 Remediated areas are eligible for certification under one of two programs: